jk-kashe/gcp-database-demos/alloydb/agentspace/README.md

   What flights are available from JFK to SFO on May 22 2025?
   What airlines fly from JFK to SFO?
   At what time does CY fly from JFK to SFO on May 22 2025?
+  Where can I find coffee?
+  May I change my ticket?
   ```